 Forgive the other person.
 Or ask for forgiveness.
 Or both.

-- “Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you” (Eph.
+“Be kind and compassionate to one another, forgiving one another, just as God also forgave you in Christ” (Eph.
 4:32).

 Forgiveness doesn’t say that what happened is OK, but it keeps the hurt from controlling our lives.
 Nothing good has ever come from unforgiveness and bitterness.

 Before Paul the apostle became a follower of Christ, he was a ruthless dude.
-He even called himself the worst of sinners, but when he came to Christ, he found forgiveness.
+He even called himself the worst of sinners (1 Tim.
+1:15), but when he came to Christ, he found forgiveness.
 He broke with the old life and wouldn’t look back.

-“Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus” (Phil.
+“Forgetting what is behind and reaching forward to what is ahead, 14 I pursue as my goal the prize promised by God’s heavenly call in Christ Jesus” (Phil.
 3:13-14).